Skip to content

 Being a relatively rare type (RIC VII 188, there “R3”), and based on various circumstantial evidence, I also suspect the coin is from Langtoft B Hoard, 2000 (PAS IARCH-D515B1), as published by Barclay et al. (2009) in CHRB XII, No. 21 (one of three coins of this type), and dispersed 13 Mar 2002 at Dix Noonan Webb Auction 53, prob.
 Lot 62 (part of).
 (Unfortunately, the hoard was not, to my knowledge, ever photographed in full.)

-Ex Collection of Kenneth Bressett (b.
-1928-), the important & well-known American numismatist.
+Ex Collection of Kenneth Bressett (1928 – ), the important & well-known American numismatist.
 Purchased in 1957 from Mark M. Salton-Schlessinger (1914-2005), from the famous extended Schlessinger-Hamburger family of Jewish numismatists in Germany (he used both names, Salton and Salton-Schlessinger).
+Shown with both of their tags on Provenance Coins, Part V.

 Judaea Capta coinage is central to most collections focusing on ancient Jewish history.
 In this case, the modern parallels are stark, Nazi Germany having styled itself as a new Holy Roman Empire, which in turn claimed Roman history as its own.
 Salton’s immediate and extended family were captured and killed by the Nazis, forced to flee, and/or had their businesses seized during WWII and the Holocaust.
 For decades after, Mark Salton worked to recover coins and books looted from the business of his father, Felix Schlessinger (1879-1944), who was killed at Auschwitz in 1944, along with his wife and Mark’s mother, Helga Schlessinger (d.
 1944).